UnaryLab/CryptOracle/README.md

 Built on top of the community-maintained **[OpenFHE](https://openfhe-development.readthedocs.io/en/latest/index.html)** library, with a focus on the CKKS approximate-arithmetic scheme, CryptoOracle streamlines **reproducible evaluation** for cryptography researchers, system architects, and ML practitioners.

-The paper associated with the CryptOracle codebase can be found on arXiv as **[Cryptoracle: A Modular Framework to Characterize Fully Homomorphic Encryption](https://arxiv.org/abs/2510.03565)**.

 CryptoOracle is composed of three tightly-integrated pillars:

 | Component             | Purpose                                                                                                                                                                                                                                                                                            |